EcoSoviet/ligaro/src/pages/bio.md

 # Timothy

-✊ Liberation over domination 🌱
-People and planet before profit 🍉
+I’m a South African eco-socialist focused on liberation ✊ climate justice 🌱 and the intersections of class, land, and ecology 🍉.

 ## Links